-As you walk up to your cabin, it’s everything you could have imagined.
+As you walk to your cabin, you realize it is everything you have been dreaming of.

 So where do you begin?

-Strap on a pair of snowshoes or cross-country skis and make the journey to your backcountry lodge.
-Although the trip may provide a little more challenge (expect to spend the day on the trail), you can be certain that you’ll enjoy a mountain adventure filled with unparalleled solitude.
+Strap on a pair of snowshoes or hiking boots and make the journey to your backcountry lodge.
+Although the trip may provide a little more challenging and you can expect to spend the day on the trail, it's all part of a mountain adventure filled with unparalleled solitude.

-Skoki Lodge - 11 km on skis will bring you to historic Skoki Lodge, built in 1931 as a destination for backcountry skiers.
-Opens for the season on December 22, 2017.
+11 kilometres on skis will bring you to historic Skoki Lodge, built in 1931 as a destination for backcountry skiers.

-Sundance Lodge - 10 km will bring you to the door of Sundance Lodge - Banff’s youngest backcountry Lodge.
-Enjoy fresh baked goods in the lodge with room for up to 34 guests.
+10 kilometres on horseback or skis will bring you to the door of Sundance Lodge.
+Enjoy fresh baked goods in a solar-powered lodge that oozes cabin charm.